-Underwriter will consider acceptable housing payment if the borrower has made mortgage or rent payments on time for the last 12 months:
+The underwriter will consider acceptable housing payment if the borrower has made mortgage or rent payments on time for the last 12 months:

 - The underwriter may approve the borrower if they have no major derogatory payments on revolving accounts in the last 12 months

-- Major derogatory tradelines is considered
+- Major derogatory tradelines are considered

-- Major derogatory credit is one times 90 days late payments and/or 3 late payments in past 12 months
+- Major derogatory credit is one times 90 days late payments and/or 3 late payments in the past 12 months

 - 60 day late payments